Skip to content

 • Free event (admission applies)

-This is a peaceful walk starting at the birthplace of Thomas Hardy and continuing through the landscape he grew up, before arriving at Max Gate, the house where Hardy died.
+This is a peaceful walk starting at the birthplace of Thomas Hardy and continuing through the landscape he grew up, before arriving at Max Gate, the house Hardy lived and died.

 We will also take a detour to Stinsford St Michael, the resting place of Thomas Hardy's two wives and where Hardy's heart was laid to rest.